alextimans/t4c2021-uncertainty-thesis/README.md

 ```

 3. Prepare the data
-- Get the data by visiting the [Traffic4cast webpage](https://www.iarai.ac.at/traffic4cast/2021-competition/challenge/) and following instructions on accessing the data.
-Note: this requires registration.
+- Get the data by visiting the [Traffic4cast webpage](https://www.iarai.ac.at/traffic4cast/2021-competition/challenge/) and following instructions on accessing the data. **Note:** this requires registration with the competition website.
-- Put all the data in a folder ```[parent dir]/data/raw``` in the parent directory in uncompressed city folders as given by the Traffic4cast competition.
+- Put all the data in a folder ```run-code/data/raw``` in the working directory in uncompressed city folders as given by the *Traffic4cast* competition.
 - Run the following call in CLI to create data folders in line with the data structure used in this work and remove 2020 leap year days.
 ```
   python t4c2021-uncertainty-thesis/data/set_data_folder_str.py --data_raw_path="./data/raw" --remove_leap_days=True
 ```
-- The data should now be separated into ```train```, ```val``` and ```test``` folders.
+- The data should now be separated into ```train```, ```val``` and ```test``` folders within ```run-code/data/raw/[city]```.

 4. Ready!
 Execute desired code runs as listed below.
 5. **Note:** These commands are all for running code on your local machine.
 This may not be particularly suitable for e.g. model training or inference on large portions of the data, since runtimes will be extremely long.
 Most of the heavy computations for this work were executed on GPUs on a computing cluster.
-The provided runs are only sample runs to visualize the use of our commands.
+The provided runs are only sample runs to visualize the use of commands and arguments.
 To fully replicate results please check the details provided in the thesis report and adjust parameter values accordingly.

 ### Local code runs